UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_18.md

   File "<string>", line 1, in <module>
 ```

-That does not work, however, if we transform the numeric to a string, we
+That does not work, however, if we transform cast the numeric to a
-can concatenate the two together:
+string, we can concatenate the two together:

 ``` python
 'The monster under my bed' + str(1200)